Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Selection metrics help clients determine the which level of detail to render.
 For example, clients need to weigh the options of screen size, resolution, bandwidth, and memory to reach the target quality.

-See the the [Level of Detail Selection](../docs/1.6/lodSelection.cmn.md") for more details regarding Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [Level of Detail Selection](../docs/1.6/lodSelection.cmn.md").

 ## <a name="scene-layer-packages">Scene Layer Packages</a>